Inertial Quasi-Newton Methods for Monotone Inclusion: Efficient Resolvent Calculus and Primal-Dual Methods: Resolvent Calculus for Low-Rank Perturbed Metric

 \subsection{Solving the Root-Finding Problem}

-The efficiency of the reduction in Theorem \ref{resolvent} relies also on the solution of a root finding problem which we discuss thoroughly in this subsection.
-We present a semi-smooth Newton approach, for which we prove local convergence.
-In order to narrow down the neighborhood of the sought root, we complement the semi-smooth Newton strategy by a bisection method in Section \ref{section:bi}.
+The efficiency of the reduction in Theorem~\ref{thm:resolvent} relies also on the solution of a root-finding problem which we discuss thoroughly in this subsection.
+We consider the space $\R^r$ and the root-finding problem with $\map{\ell}{\R^r}{\R^r}$.
+In several instances, the root-finding problem can be solved exactly, for instance, with $T=\partial g$ for special functions $g$ as enumerated in \cite[Table 3.1]{becker2019quasi}.
+In such cases, the root-finding problem simplifies to one involving the proximal operator rather than the resolvent.
+Similarly, when \textcolor{black}{$J^{M}_T$} can be represented as a composition of proximal mappings with respect to these special functions, the associated root-finding problem can be exactly solved.
+In situations where this subproblem cannot be exactly solved, we employ a semi-smooth Newton approach which enjoys local super-linear convergence.
+Therefore, our Algorithms~\ref{Alg:mainAlg1} and~\ref{Alg:mainAlg2} have also modeled computational errors arising from inexactly solving the root-finding problem.
+To narrow down the neighborhood of the sought root for $r=1$, we complement the semi-smooth Newton strategy by a bisection method in Section~\ref{section:bi}.
+For cases where $r\geq 1$, a globalization strategy is available as shown in \cite{solodov1999globally}.